 Withdrawals After Leaving Federal Service

-When your service ends, you have three withdrawal choices:
+When your service ends, you have essentially five withdrawal choices:

 TSP Loan Options – Borrowing Money From Your Account